Claude Ely

-"Brother" Claude Ely (July 22, 1922 – May 7, 1978) was an American Appalachian religious singer-songwriter and a Pentecostal Holiness preacher.
+"Brother" Claude Ely (July 22, 1922 – May 7, 1978) was an American Appalachian religious singer-songwriter and a Holiness Pentecostal preacher.

 Early life

 Brother Claude Daniel Ely, coined as the King Recording Label's "Gospel Ranger" of the Appalachian Mountains, was born in Pucketts Creek, Virginia.
-He was the first Pentecostal Holiness recording artist to be signed to a major recording label for strictly sacred music and songs.
+He was the first Holiness Pentecostal recording artist to be signed to a major recording label for strictly sacred music and songs.